1,000+ Opportunities

 We invite eligible nonprofit organizations to apply for funding to help create meaningful change in our region.
 Scranton Area Community Foundationlogo Scranton, Pennsylvania 18510 ©Scranton Area Community Foundation 2026.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations serving residents and animals in Lackawanna County, PA.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations serving residents and animals in Lackawanna County, PA.
+Confirm the full requirements in the official notice before applying.